LeR with Custom Functions and Parameters

 [2]:

-# Display all available GW prior sampler functions and their parameters
+# Display all available GW prior functions and sampler functions and their parameters

 for func_name, func_params in ler.available_gw_prior.items():